creator synthesis · MMXXVI 6 of 12 months · 19 citations

 peak dry season

-Peak tourist season with the best weather for outdoor activities across Indonesia — expect higher prices and bigger crowds but ideal conditions.
+Peak tourist season with the best weather for outdoor activities, but expect the highest prices and most crowded sites — especially around Bali's main tourist spots.

 HIGHLIGHTS